 To be honest I thought this guy was completely demented, who the hell did he think he was but Chester felt there something about him, some kind of aura, something we should trust and so it was that Brian Barry escorted us across his bridge and into the wild and inhospitable lands that lay beyond.

-It turned out that Brian was an absolute fruitcake.
+was an absolute fruitcake.
 A very scary fruitcake.
 Not long after leaving the bridge an unfortunate motorist got a little to close for Brian’s comfort, in a flash he was whirling and thrashing at the car with his flail Mallory, with one ferocious swing the passenger window of the car was completely shattered and the mace embedded itself into the head of a passenger who was screaming in agony, blood was spraying out of the window all over Brian who was shrieking and yelling in delight, the driver of the car who was also crying and screaming for mercy hit the pedal to the metal in desperation and instantly the car jolted forward, Brian had to quickly yank Mallory free from the passengers head before his balance was compromised thus skillfully averting a dangerous cycle crash.
 The car sped off and Brian’s bloody head turned back to look us, he gave us smile and quick wink and then pedaled on.

 On a rainy night in Swansea a band of men had confronted us after we left a pub.
 They turned out to be some rowdy locals looking for a fight, they were making fun of Brian’s filthy shoeless feet, calling him a dirty tramp and saying he needed a good kicking.
 They demanded that Brian get on his knees and promise that he would buy some shoes but Brian wasn’t having any of it.
 He strode up to the biggest of the group and in a lightening fast motion pulled the man’s head down by his hair and shoved it straight through the pub window with shocking force.
 Not all of the glass had broken leaving razor sharp shards dangerously surrounding the mans neck.
 Almost upon impact Brian violently shook the man jolting him up and down, left and right puncturing the man’s neck in multiple areas causing blood to spray all around the window as the man screamed and writhed in agony.
 Brian was howling and screaming in ecstasy.